 The availability of cloud-free Sentinel-2 data over the AOI was lower than expected during the feasibility study based on 5-yearly cloud statistics.
 However the processing to L3A 45-day synthesis yields very good results and creates monthly nearly cloud-free data tiles with which crop classification is feasible.
-Various crop type classification methods has been tested of which RF using IOTA2 yields the best results so far.
-The overall accuracy for the in-season Crop Type map is 72% and the in-season Crop Mask 80%, which is better than what was mentioned in the feasibility study (both 65%).
-For some individual crops though (e.g. beans or groundnuts), lower accuracies are reported, which we hope to be able to improve upon for the end-of-season map by including more satellite data and apply stricter training polygon rules.
+Various crop type classification methods have been tested of which RF yields the best results so far.
+The overall accuracy for the in-season Crop Type map is 80% and the in-season Crop Mask 84%, which is better than what was mentioned in the feasibility study (both 65%).
+For some individual crops though (e.g. potatoes or simsim), lower accuracies are reported.